 When and where do the teams practice?

-My team doesn’t need a practice space at Presidio YMCA, is it okay if we practice elsewhere?
+My team doesn’t need a practice space at the Presidio Community YMCA, is it okay if we practice elsewhere?

 Certainly.
 Please note that teams practicing off-site with volunteer coaches are still subject to the volunteer hiring process mandated by the YMCA.
 Furthermore, players are subject to the same league entry fees.
 We’ll see you at the games on the weekends!